Alice is Missing

 Alice is Missing is a newly published roleplaying game with an interesting and innovative design that has people talking and texting.
 It owes its uniqueness to text messaging as a major design element, but that alone does not make the game unique.
 The overall design, including texting, a countdown timer, and an emotional experience, gives Alice is Missing its innovativeness.

 Funded via Kickstarter in June 2020, I passed on backing it because of real concerns.
 At the time, I wondered if the text messaging could result in real-world ramifications should a player then have issues and their phone confiscated by authorities?
 That concern still lingers in the back of my mind, especially given the game is about a teenage girl who’s gone missing.
 I mentioned early that I recommended creating new contacts for gameplay purposes and then deleting them once the game concluded.
-This is not an absolute solution but rather a way to separate game-related messages from non-game personal messages.
+This is not an absolute solution but a way to separate game-related and non-game personal messages.

 Did you enjoy this review?
 Would you like to see us write more in the future?
 Your support means we can keep writing more reviews and articles.
 Please consider becoming a Patron by clicking the Patreon banner above.